microbit-foundation/makecode-data-collector/README.md

 ### Erase the data

 To erase the data logging data follow this sequence:
-- Press button B
+- Press down button B and keep it pressed
-- Press the reset button
+- Press and release the reset button
-- A heart will appear on the display, release button B and press button A
+- A heart will appear on the display as the programme starts, release button B and press down button A
 - A skull will appear on the display for 500 ms, maintain button A pressed down
 - A chessboard will appear on the display, the data logging data will now be erased
+- Button A can be released
-- After this the programme will continue as normal
+- After the log deletion the programme will continue as normal

 ## Edit this project